Resources And Tips For Those Diagnosed With Acoustic Neuroma

 Tip One: Take Control of Your Treatment

-Unless you personally research your alternatices, speak to multiple doctors, reach out to current and past patients, use internet resources at your disposal, there is a serious risk that you will not receive full and complete information about the treatment alternatives available to you.
-Navigating this terrain does require some patience and persistance, but as patients, we owe it to ourselves to make sure we are getting the very best information and treatment.
+The reality is that the job of finding the best treatment alternative rests solely with us, in consultation with doctors, fellow patients, and other resources.
+Unless you personally research your alternatives, speak to multiple doctors, reach out to current and past patients, and use internet resources at your disposal, there is a serious risk that you will not receive full and complete information about the treatment alternatives available to you.

-Bottom line: the responsibility for obtaining complete and accurate information about treatment alternatives rests with us, the patients.
+Bottom line: The responsibility for obtaining complete and accurate information about treatment alternatives rests with us, the patients.
 We need to question our doctors vigorously, seek out multiple opinions, speak with the most experienced specialists, and seek and obtain the answers to our questions.
 We, together with our friends and families, are our best medical advocates.

 Tip Two: Get Multiple Medical Opinions From Specialists With Different Backgrounds